-Research team members began the WRNA Pre-release study on October 13, 2020, by collecting data.
-Due to COVID-19 restrictions, the research team could not return to Tutwiler or other women's facilities within the ADOC Women's Services Division to conduct either interrater or test-retest reliability data collection.
-Two additional complicating factors were some understaffing in the Classification Unit which was due to sudden turnover and hiring delays resulting from restrictions due to COVID-19, and the new COVID-19 Inmate Intake Protocol.
+Overall, the research team has had to deal with the delays resulting from the challenges presented by COVID.
+Due to COVID-19 restrictions, the research team could not return to Tutwiler or other women's facilities within the ADOC Women's Services Division to conduct either inter-rater or test-retest reliability data collection.
+Two additional complicating factors were some understaffing in the Classification Unit which was due to sudden turnover and hiring delays resulting from restrictions due to COVID-19, and the new COVID-19 inmate intake protocol.
+Due to COVID-19, some study timelines and targets had to be adjusted.
 To mitigate COVID-19 risks, inter-rater reliability data collection was facilitated via Zoom teleconferencing in January and February 2021.
-The research team did encounter difficulties trying to recruit the necessary sample size for this pre-release project but has expanded the inclusion criteria to reach the necessary sample size.
-The data was analyzed for inter-rater reliability in early spring 2021.
-The researchers applied the kappa statistic to assess inter-rater reliability at the ADOC's women's facilities.
-Kappa scores range from -1 to +1.
-The inter-rater reliability study indicated there was 92.3% agreement between pairs of classification specialists across Tutwiler and Montgomery Women's Facility.
-The kappa score at Tutwiler was 0.910, an impressive result.
-This validation project can now move forward.
+The research team did encounter difficulties trying to recruit the necessary sample size for the pre-release project but expanded the inclusion criteria to reach the necessary sample size, so they could proceed.